RJacobH/Mem-Com-Coding-Barriers/README.md

 (a) Implementation
   In theory this isn't that difficult.
 I made a little intro that deals with user input well, and puts the necessary information into variables the code could understand.
-I ran into a wall during the next part, actually doing the assignment.
-I believe I understand the three types of barriers discussed here, but I can't bring myself to code them right now, so below are my brief explanations of how I might code the types instead.
-  Centralized Barriers:
-    These depend on a sense
+I ran into a wall during the next part, and understanding how to deal with pointers and threads in C took a while longer than I would have liked.
+I'm proud of